dmtzs/SmartTerrariumR/README.md

 All this in order to be showed through a display connected to the raspberry.
 <br>

-### Installation, libraries and considerations
+### Specifications
 * For its correct installation and use you need first python3 installed in your raspberry.
 * The project uses Ubuntu Desktop 21.10 OS(arm64 bits version).
 * The model of the raspberry is pi4 B+.
 * You can use raspberry models like pi3 and pi3 B but are not still tested in this ones.
 * USB cable for connect both boards between them.
-* Execute the command below in order to install all python libraries and all configuration needed for this project and to create the flask executable.
-Also the flag --help will give you the same instructions about which flags are allowed by the program InstalacionBase python file
+* Execute the command below in order to know what other commands you need to execute in order to install all python libraries and all configuration needed for this project and to create the flask executable, etc. Also the flag --help will give you the instructions about which flags are allowed by the program InstalacionBase python file.
 ```
 python3 InstalacionBase.py --help
 ```